ian512549/new-nc-flix/README.md

 # NC-flix

+This is a two day sprint designed to increase your knowledge of advanced PSQL queries.
+At the end of day one, regardless of your progress, move onto the day two task.
+If you complete the `pg-8000` steps, come back to your day one tasks.

+---

 Video streaming services are all well and good, but they lack a certain physical quality.
 Not to miss out on a questionable business venture, Northcoders is bringing back the **video rental store**!

 Business is somewhat slow at the moment (surprisingly!) so we've been tasked to start thinking about how we store our data.
 At the moment we have the following three tables: